 Readmission of returning students is subject to review by the administration.
-A student who withdrew from Grace, has graduated, has been dismissed for academic or disciplinary reasons from Grace, or has been absent for more than a twelvemonth period, and desires to be re-admitted, must reapply.
+A student who withdrew from Grace, has graduated, has been dismissed for academic or disciplinary reasons from Grace, or has been absent for 6 or more consecutive semesters (without an approved leave of absence), and desires to be re-admitted, must reapply.